Sydney to Broken Hill road trip itinerary

 Heritage in Mudgee, NSW

-Trees blossom in front of heritage building in the centre of Mudgee
+Trees blossom in front of a heritage building in the centre of Mudgee

 Lowe Wines, Mudgee, NSW